 The best way to attract more visitors to your website is by giving away free stuff.
-Since the net is flooded with info, products, offerings, and software that promises a life-changing experience, giving away free samples is the go-to bait and switch technique.
-For instance, there is a reason people online generously send out free ebooks for exchange of an email address.
+Since the net is flooded with info, products, offerings, and software that promises a life-changing experience, giving away free samples is the go-to bait-and-switch technique.
+For instance, there is a reason people online generously send out free ebooks in exchange for an email address.
 Once you’re on their list, they can literally spam you about their products till you finally gave in.

 But that’s how it is.

 Nowadays, it’s almost impossible to function if you don’t offer free things online.
 Your competitors will crush you and Google will send your website at the bottom of the search results – a wretched place where nothing good happens – if you don’t have free stuff floating around the internet space.
 And while this is totally cool because: We get to learn a lot of different things; We can explore the world, and beyond, by simply searching online; We can pay our bills; Read about the Renaissance; Call our aunt living in North Dakota white driving around town; Watch a video on what’s hiding in the ocean’s depths; Compare the features of the newest smartphones…Giving away everything for free is a terrible idea.

 I hate to say it because I too love to grab free stuff floating online, but free information online is bad for a lot of reasons.
 Here are just a couple:

 First, let’s observe the psychological reason of why free stuff are not as good as it sounds.

 People simply don’t value free stuff.
 When we get something for free, we don’t care about it, we don’t value it.
 I’ve seen it numerous times and I’m sure that I’ll see it again and again in the future.
 And it’s not just me and you, we all do it.